Aretas IV Philopatris

 His daughter Phasaelis was married to, and divorced from, Herod Antipas.
 Herod then married his stepbrother's wife, Herodias.
-It was opposition to this marriage that led to the beheading of John the Baptist.
-After he received news of the divorce, Aretas invaded the territory of Herod Antipas and defeated his army.
+It was John the Baptist's opposition to this marriage that led to his beheading.
+After Aretas received news of the divorce, he invaded the territory of Herod Antipas and defeated his army.
+Like his predecessors, the king's name as transcribed in Arabic is الحارث or الحارثة, stemming from Harith which means "the collector, provider; plowman; cultivator".

 Rise to power

 Aretas came to power after the assassination of Obodas III, who was apparently poisoned.
 Josephus says that he was originally named Aeneas, but took "Aretas" as his throne name.
 An inscription from Petra suggests that he may have been a member of the royal family, as a descendant of Malichus I.

 The capital of his kingdom was a prosperous trading city, Petra, some 170 miles south of Amman.
 Petra is famous for the many monuments carved into the rose-red sandstone.
 The power of the Nabateans extended over the caravan routes south and east of Judea, from the seventh century BC to the second century AD.

 His full title, as given in the inscriptions, was "Aretas, King of the Nabataeans, Friend of his People."
 Being the most powerful neighbour of Judea, he frequently took part in the state affairs of that country and was influential in shaping the destiny of its rulers.
 While not on particularly good terms with Rome, and though it was only after great hesitation that Augustus recognized him as king, he nevertheless took part in the expedition of Varus against the Jews in the year 4 BC, and placed a considerable army at the disposal of the Roman general.

 Aretas had two wives.
 The first was Huldu to whom he was already married when he became king.
 Her profile was featured on Nabataean coins until 16 AD.
 After a gap of a few years the face of his second wife, Shaqilath, began appearing on the coins.